Seattle passes a smaller version of the 'Amazon tax'

 The final package, however, is almost half the size of the original proposal, which never garnered a veto-proof majority on the council.
 It was publicly opposed by Amazon -- the city's largest private sector employer -- and 131 other businesses.

 The newly passed ordinance, which takes effect in January 2019, will impose a "head tax" on the city's highest grossing businesses.
 The tax will amount to $275 a year per full-time employee in Seattle.
-It would raise an estimated $44.7 million a year and expire after five years, according to the Council.
+It would raise roughly $47 million a year on average and expire after five years, according to the Council.

 That's down from the $75 million a year the original proposal would have generated by imposing a $540 head tax per employee for the next few years, after which it would be converted to a 0.7% payroll tax.

-Note: Correction: An earlier version of this story stated the tax would raise $44.7 million a year, according to the Council.
-The Council's estimate is $47 million a year.